tnewcomb20/meplan.github.io/README.md

     - Task: User should be able to export or print a list of assignments for offline use.
     - Success Criteria: User can generate a printable or exportable assignment list without difficulty.

-These usability goals and benchmark tasks will help evaluate the planner/tracker website's user-friendliness and functionality, ensuring it meets the needs of its target user population effectively.